Azure/azure-powershell/src/Compute/Compute/help/New-AzVM.md

 New-AzVM -ResourceGroupName $rgname -Location $loc -VM $vmConfig -DisableIntegrityMonitoring;
 # This VM does not have the Guest Attestation extension installed on it, and the Identity is not set to SystemAssigned by default.
 ```

+This example Creates a new VM with the GuestAttestation extension installed by default, then recreating the VM with DisableIntegrityMonitoring to prevent this.

 ## PARAMETERS